Robert (1800 ship): Career

-On 21 November 1803 Lord Forbes, of 358 tons (bm) and 16 guns, was reported to be awaiting her appointment to a station.
+On 21 November 1803, Robert, of 358 tons (bm) and 16 guns, was reported to be awaiting her appointment to a station.
 On 23 December, Robert, Ayleward, got on shore on the Brake sand near Deal and sustained damage.
 She would have to go into dock to repair.

 It is not certain that Robert ever took up a role as a defense ship.
 In any case, around late 1804 or 1805 the Navy returned the armed defense ships to their owners, and Robert returned to the West Indies trade.

 The data below is from the Register of Shipping and is only as accurate as shipowners chose to keep it.

-On 27 January 1809 Robert, Black, master, sailing for Jamaica, had to put back into the Clyde, having sustained damage.
-On 3 February she sailed from Greenock, again bound for Jamaica, but got aground on Fairlie, North Ayrshire.
+On 27 January 1809, Robert, Black, master, sailing for Jamaica, had to put back into the Clyde, having sustained damage.
+On 3 February, she sailed from Greenock, again bound for Jamaica, but got aground on Fairlie, North Ayrshire.
 It was expected that part of her cargo would have to be unloaded before she could be refloated.
 She was gotten off and sailed for Jamaica on 14 February.